microsoftgraph/msgraph-sdk-powershell/README.md

 # Microsoft Graph PowerShell SDK
-The Microsoft Graph Powershell SDK is caollection of PowerShell modules that conatain cmdlets that can be used to make Microsoft Graph REST calls.
+The Microsoft Graph Powershell SDK is collection of PowerShell modules that conatain cmdlets that can be used to make Microsoft Graph REST calls.

 ## Generate Module
 1. [Download](https://github.com/PowerShell/PowerShell/releases/tag/v6.2.2) and install PowerShell.